azat-co/aws-intermediate/labs/4-codedeploy.md

 ### 3.3.
 Create CodeDeploy deployment group

 Finally for CodeDeploy, create a deployment group which uses application name and instance tags.
-In other words, deployment group will link application and instance(s) (which we created with CloudFormation).
-Instead of my Arn, insert yours from the CodeDeploy role.
-(Hint, that's your AWS account ID in the IAM Arn.
+In other words, deployment group will link application and instance(s) (which we created with CloudFormation). **Instead of my service role Arn, insert yours from the CodeDeploy service role in step 3.1.** (Hint, those digits in the IAM Arn is your AWS account ID.
 More details [here](http://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html#arn-syntax-iam))

 ```
 aws deploy create-deployment-group --application-name Node_App \